Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 var studentName = myName;
 ```

-Here, studentName is *target* reference and myName is *source* reference.
+Here, studentName is *target* reference because value is assigned to it.
+All the other variable reference, myName in this case, is *source* reference.

 While you might think that target is always at the left side of `=` assignment operator, that is not always the case.